Writing Young Adult Fiction: An Editor’s Guide to Awesome YA

-Thou shalt not write into trends
+7. Don’t write into trends

 It can be difficult to avoid the temptation of choosing your subject matter based on the latest Publisher’s Marketplace deal that just sold at auction for a “major deal.”
 But the truth is, trends in YA are fickle.
 By the time you get around to shopping your novel, the trend may have already passed.

 The surefire way to ensure that an agent, editor, or reader will fall madly in love with your book is to write about something that lights you on fire.
-Something you wake up every day ecstatic to write, regardless of the subject matter’s trend status.
+Something you wake up every day ecstatic to write, regardless of the topic’s trend status.
 Your passion and originality will come through, and there is nothing more infectious.

 "When reviewing YA submissions,” says Melissa Nasson, Associate Agent for Rubin Pfeffer Content, “one of my biggest gripes is when I start reading and immediately feel that I've read something similar before.
 Originality is so important, so when I sense that an author is trying to emulate Suzanne Collins or Veronica Roth rather than telling their own story, it makes me less inclined to continue reading…. if I find the manuscript too familiar, then editors (and eventually readers) certainly will too."

 Some call it preaching, some call it didacticism.
 Whatever you call it, whatever you do, please don’t talk down to your YA reader.